Ansh-Patoliya/python_learning/PROGRESS.md

 - Magic methods (dunder methods) like `__init__`, `__str__`, `__repr__`, `__add__`, `__len__`, `__eq__`, `__lt__`, etc.
 ---

+## 🗓️ Day 10 - Project work (Sep 3, 2025)

+- completed the project and polished it.
+- added comments and docstrings for better understanding.
+- tested the project thoroughly to ensure all features work as expected.
+---

 ## Project

 ## 🗓️ Day 7 - 10 - Expense Tracker Application (Aug 31 - Sep 3, 2025)